chris-warner-II/chris-warner-II/README.md

-### Hello there 👋
+### Hello there 👋.
+Welcome.
+Some context 📖.

 **I earned my Ph.D.** in [Biophysics](https://biophysics.berkeley.edu) from UC Berkeley in Aug 2019.

-I focused on Computational Neuroscience and retinal processing 👁️ at the [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu).
+I focused on Computational Neuroscience and retinal processing 👁️ at the [Redwood Center](https://redwood.berkeley.edu).

-Two of my main projects from grad school (represented in this code repo) are:
+My main projects from grad school (represented in this repo) are:

   1. A computational model for grouping visual information in retina based on phase-coupled oscillators that facilitated segmentation of images.